-For more in-depth information about current microelectronic standards, please look into JEDEC
+For more in-depth information about current microelectronic standards, please look at the JEDEC website.

-Color coding the power lines is the easiest yet effective visual method of avoiding incorrectly connecting the power lines.
-One common issue for shorting the electronic device is often due to connecting the power lines inverted.
-When prototyping an electronic device, common mistake made by some developers is to use same color on every cable while being jumbled all over the places, making it impossible to identify which is which.
-This applies also to power lines.
+Color coding the power lines is the easiest yet most effective visual method to avoid an incorrect connection in the power lines of electronic circuits or devices.
+When prototyping an electronic circuit or device, some developers make the common mistake of using the same color on every cable while being jumbled all over the place, making it impossible to identify which.

-Fuse integration to electronic devices is not a difficult design process either.
-Usually it is found as bridge between operation circuit, and it requires using an intervention of a diode to complete the circuit protection.
-Following simple schematic shows a simple reverse polarity protection circuit that can be applied for DC electronic applications.
+Fuse integration to electronic devices is not a complicated design process.
+The following schematic shows a simple reverse polarity protection circuit that can be used in low-power DC circuits:

-This simple reverse polarity protection circuit uses a fuse and a diode, that later connects to the circuit, which we can refer as the Protected Load.
+This simple reverse polarity protection circuit uses a fuse and a diode that later connects to the electronic circuit, which can be referred to as the load.

 Implementing complicated power protection circuit does not mean the load is absolutely protected.
 Depending on the component selection and cost for implementation, the solution can become much more elegant, and the same applies for reverse polarity protection.
 The following reverse polarity protection is designed by Mehdi Sadaghdar.